jfredett/hazel/LOG.md

 I want to look at the `syn` crate over `treesitter`, as well.
 I have a feeling it's not going to work the way I want, because I still want to be able to generate diagrams even for incorrect/invalid syntax when possible, but it's definitely worth a peek.

+# 19-FEB-2025

+## 1027 - movegen

+I think I've figured out the right split for the move generator.
+The `Position` struct is going to be responsible for fully representing a position with every useful representation, lazily updated.

+A position is modified by a `move`, which is compiled to `alterations` and those alterations are tagged with metadata that allows them to be filtered by different subrepresentations.
+A good example is when calculating pawn moves.

+There are six ways a pawn can move.

+1. Push
+2. Double Push
+3. Capture
+4. Promotion
+5. Capture-Promotion
+6. En Passant

+It makes sense to try to calculate some of these in aggregate via bitboards (you can calculate all the pushes in very short order by a simple shift of a bitboard representing pawns of a given color, and a second representing all the blockers on the board).
+Others (en passant) might be easier in another representation since it's only ever a few squares to check.

+When describing moves as an alteration, we lose some data about the move, in particular what piece was moving, what color it was, etc. In order to efficiently create these representations, I want to really just _ignore_ a bunch of the alterations, in particular I only care about alterations affecting pawns, so I really only need to apply a subset of those alterations to the representation.

+This makes for a pretty efficient way to get bespoke representations for different optimizations.
+The path is something
+like:

+Describe a particular subrepresentation of the board, e.g., "Positions of all White Pawns", turn this into a filter over the set of alterations, which can then be cached, only updating the representation as new alterations meeting the filter criteria are encountered _and_ only then when asked.

+This scales nicely with the `Variation` structure, I can attach all the same metadata to the compiled result and just push a copy of the current representation when encountering a branch.

+Once we have the subrepresentation tagged, we can translate the bitboard operations _back_ to the predicates that form the filter, meaning a more complex representation can -- I think -- be built incrementally without having to repeat the underlying bitboard operations.

+If that works the way I think it will, it would be pretty cool.
+If you think of `positions of all the pawns` and `positions of all the white pieces` as two subrepresentations, we would find the alterations for the first by searching for any alteration involving any pawn.
+When a pawn is captured by a knight, the `remove` alteration would be tagged `pawn` because of the capture, but the `place` alteration would not be.
+Similarly, the second would be searching for any alteration involving any white piece.
+A move would have it's place/remove both tagged by the source color, on a capture the remove would be tagged with _both_ colors.

+When combining these bitboards, we might `pawn_locs & white_locs`, but logically this is the same as combining the above two predicates to look for any alteration tagged both _white_ and _pawn_.
+This will result in fewer total alterations, and so *should* be faster than either of the constituents.

+`Position` can then start to choose which caches it wants to keep, trying to minimize the amount of work it has to do to answer all the incoming queries.

+The path to this I think is something like:

+1. Build ad-hoc representations in Position's impl.
+These won't do any of this caching, they'll just build a set of representations worth using.
+2. Once the movegenerator works, start to extract this Move -> Alteration -> Tagged Alteration -> Cached Alteration Query idea.
+Simultaneously set up benchmarks calculating whatever people usually calculate for movegen.
+3. See if this nets out to good performance.